Monday, February 6, 2012

 The end of Peter Writes

 You guys, you guys.
 I have important – and somber news – to announce.
 Today, November 8th, 2011, one hundred forty-six days after this blog opened for business, its doors will close (though they may be left open just a crack so the winter winds can occasionally rearrange the papers).
-It’s been a good run: 150+ posts, 5,000+ unique visitors, 25,000+ page views, and an unexpected symbiosis and synergy with my offline life (missed connections and Simple Pickup, anyone?).
+It’s been a good run: 150+ posts, 5,000+ unique visitors, 25,000+ page views, and an unexpected symbiosis and synergy with my offline life.

 I started this blog to become a better writer.
 After 120,000 words – about how I learned to play guitar, my relationship with alcoholJasjitSleep No More, Love and Other Drugs, tipsy writing, subway storiesmy Yale janitor, my first crush, a summer at a publishing company, my first Friday night in Manila, and an MLK essay – I have become a better writer.
 My voice is more self-assured, more nuanced.
 Big words ease into the prose, instead of sticking out.
 Transitions between ideas just flow better.